-Anchorage for small vessels can be obtained in Rolling Roadstead in fair weather about 0.5 mile NW of Entrance Reef in about 7 m, sand and shell, or between Entrance Reef and Double Island in about 14 m, sand.
+Anchorage for small vessels can be obtained in Rolling Roadstead in fair weather about 0.5 mile NW of Entrance Reef in about 7 m, sand and 14 m, sand.
 A swell is usually present.
 Careful navigation is required to avoid dangers in the entrances.